charlielow/multi-step-ui/docs/simple-flow-with-react.md

 sidebar_label: Simple flow with React
 ---

-This example showcases a fully functional, short web flow consisting of 4 steps and one fork.
+This example showcases a fully functional, short web flow using React, consisting of 4 steps and one fork.

 Steps collect user info via form inputs and validate on submit.